ashuhatkar/ashulearn-kubernetes/01-install/install-kubernetes-with-kops-on-amzn-ec2.md

 sudo apt-get update
 sudo apt-get install -y python3-pip apt-transport-https kubectl
 ```
-> The command sudo get-apt update downloads package information from all configured sources.
+> The command <mark>sudo get-apt update</mark> downloads package information from all configured sources.

 - For the latest version of the AWS CLI
 ```